 Should You Buy the Ancel AD410?

-Fast forward to today, more than 5 (five) good years after, this portable OBD II scanner, bought circa 2016-2017 (can’t remember which year again) is still kicking strong, looking brand new and without as much as a scratch on its body!
+Fast forward to today, more than six (6) good years later, this portable OBD II code reader, bought circa 2016-2017 (can’t remember which year again), is still kicking strong, looking brand new and without as much as a scratch on its body!

-If not for anything, I give it 100% in terms of exceptional build quality, especially given that I simply practically threw it in the glove box without any sort of protective hard case, all these years.
+If not for anything, I give it 100% in terms of exceptional build quality, especially given that I simply practically throw it in the glove box without any sort of protective hard case, all through the years.

-If basic OBD II operations (with a touch of rugged nature) is what you’re looking out for, then, I cannot recommend any better basic code reader than the Ancel AD410 .
+If basic OBD II operations (with a touch of rugged nature) are what you’re looking for, then I cannot recommend any better basic code reader than the Ancel AD410.